marcovth/cfphp/README.md

 # cfphp - coldfusion cfml to php parser.

-This is a first alpha attempt to code a cfml-to-php parser.
+This is a first alpha attempt to code a cfml-to-php parser or "engine".

 (Considering my limited PHP coding skills) The goal of this project is to make an 80% correct cfml->php parser, which should require limited php manual editing before a final php template is exported.